Magnolia silvioi

-Magnolia silvioi is an endemic species of Antioquia department.
-Common names include: guanábano de monte, fruta de molinillo, guanabanillo.
+Magnolia silvioi is a species of Magnolia tree endemic to Antioquia Department of Colombia.
+Common names include guanábano de monte, fruta de molinillo, and guanabanillo.

 Description

 They are trees reaching up to 35 m height and 100 cm in diameter.
 Leaves alternate, simple, spirally arranged, coriaceous, elliptic, measuring from 11 to 26 cm long and from 7,4 to 12 cm wide; petiole greatly thickened at the base and present a scar that cover it completely.
 Flowers have cream color, two bracts up to 5 cm long covering the flower bud; three sepals and seven petals.
 The fruits are subglobose to ovoid, large, up to 16 cm long; 1-2 seeds per carpel with red cover.